golashr/productcart/README.md

   given in docker-compose.yml

 ## Not addressed
-  - Mocha, Chai based Unit testing
+  - Mocha, Chai based Unit testing in productcart-service
-  - Jest based Unit testing
+  - Jest based Unit testing in productcart-client